rupesh743/Airline_Passenger_Referral/README.md

  airline: The name of the airline.

- overall: The overall rating given by the customer for the flight experience.
+ overall: The overall rating is given by the customer for the flight experience.

  author: The author of the review.